lsst-sqre/sqr-029/index.rst

 Downsampling and data retention
 -------------------------------

-It was evident during the experiments that the disks fill up pretty quickly.
+It was evident during the experiment that the disks fill up pretty quickly.
 The influxDB disk was filling up at a rate of ~700M/h which means that the 128G storage would be filled up in ~7 days.
 Similarly, for Kafka, we filled up the 5G disk of each broker in a few days.
 That means we need downsampling the data if we don't want to lose it and configure retention policies to discard data after it is no longer useful automatically.

 In InfluxDB it is easy to configure both `downsampling and data retention <https://docs.influxdata.com/influxdb/v1.7/guides/downsampling_and_retention/>`_.